“Don’t look back at the innkeeper’s door,” Goda said.

 “Don’t touch any of the priestesses,” Goda had reminded her as she had passed, but otherwise the porter had offered no instructions.

-Before long, the assistant looked up towards the head priestess who had been observing behind her.
+Before long, the assistant looked up towards the head priestess who had been observing over her shoulder.
 “I see no signs of Death.”

-“Yes, until your three nights of quarantine are over.”
+“Yes, every evening until your three nights of quarantine are over.”

 “Why do they even care if I’ve eaten Death Flower?
-As long as I’m not smuggling any into the Middleland, what difference does it make to them?”
+As long as I’m not smuggling any into the Middleland, what difference does it make?”

 “That’s exactly how people smuggle it in,” Goda said.
 “They eat massive amounts of it and then they excrete it on the other side of the border.”